calmacleod/BirthdayWebsite/README.md

-A fun introduction to using Three.js
+A fun introduction to using Three.js to show 3D objects in browser.